20th Century Press Archives: Partial digitization and the Pressemappe 20. Jahrhundert application

-From 2004 to 2007, the German Research Foundation funded a project to digitize parts of the archives.
-These covered the materials from the beginnings up to 1949 (the constitution of the Federal Republic of Germany).
+From 2004 to 2007, the German Research Foundation funded a project to digitize parts of the archives, namely the materials from the beginning up to 1949 (the formation of the Federal Republic of Germany).

-The paper clippings from the folders of the persons archive were scanned, and metadata (folder and document ID as well as page number, occasionally also source, publication date, author and title) recorded by project staff.
-Optical character recognition could not be applied due to the partially used Fraktur scripts, the constantly changing fonts (as well as languages) in the sequence of the articles, and the partly poor quality of the clippings.
+The paper clippings from the folders of the persons archive were scanned, and metadata (folder and document ID as well as page number, occasionally also source, publication date, author and title) were recorded by project staff.
+Optical character recognition could not be applied due to the partially used Fraktur scripts, the constantly changing fonts (as well as languages) in the sequence of the articles, and the sometimes poor quality of the clippings.
 However, the approximately 5,500 person folders created before 1949 are fully accessible online.

 The roll film parts of the archive (up to 1960) have also been digitized.
 As neither the folders nor the documents on these films were separated in a machine-readable fashion, such formal elements could not be automatically derived.
-Instead, the pages had to be "sliced" with a specially developed "Slider" software, assembled into documents and folders, and given metadata.
+Instead, the pages had to be "sliced" with specially developed "Slider" software, assembled into documents and folders, and given metadata.
 Only a small part of this labor-intensive process was finished at the end of the project in 2007.
-It is continued until today, so that new folders are continually made available via the web application "Pressemappe 20.
+It is continued today, so that new folders are continually made available via the web application "Pressemappe 20.
 Jahrhundert", which was created within the framework of the project.
 Of the c.
-11,000 company folders on digitized roll film, currently about 7,500 are accessible online.
-For the topics and wares archives, the share of online folders still seems to be significantly lower.
+11,000 company folders on digitized roll film, by 2018 about 7,500 were accessible online.
+For the topics and wares archives, the proportion of online folders seems to be significantly lower.
 The persons are alphabetically indexed by name, while the companies are accessible by name, geographically by their headquarters and via industry lists.
-The topics can be accessed via the topics hierarchy and country system as well as through a search for subject and geographical GND keywords and via a world map with geolocations.
+The topics can be accessed via the topics hierarchy and country system as well as through a search for subject and geographical GND keywords, and via a world map with geolocations.

 The limitation to 1949 was made for capacity reasons, and due to intellectual property rights restrictions.
-Numerous individual articles within the dossiers are subject to blocking notices if the death of the author or, in the case of anonymous or pseudonymous works, the date of publication is less than 70 years ago.
+Numerous individual articles within the dossiers are subject to blocking notices if the death of the author (or in the case of anonymous or pseudonymous works, the date of publication) is less than 70 years ago.
 With a moving wall more and more documents should be released over time.
-How many of the about 5.7 million documents digitized in the context of the project are currently accessible to the scientific and general public on the web is not known.
+How many of the about 5.7 million documents digitized in the context of the project are accessible to the scientific and general public on the web is not known.